walypala23/gradergen/doc/taskspec.md

 ### The `include_grader` and `include_callable` files
 These two files contain additional source code to be included in the grader.
 The reason for their existence is to enrich the capability of the generated graders and make possible to use `gradergen` also for *complex* problems that are not fully expressed by the strict syntax of `task.spec`.
-This files have to be called `include_grader.lang_extension` and `include_callable.lang_extension`, where `lang_extension` is the proper extension of the programming language.
-If you want `gradergen` to use them they have to be in or in the same directory as `task.spec` or in the directory specified with the flag `--include_dir`.
+These files have to be called `include_grader.lang_extension` and `include_callable.lang_extension`, where `lang_extension` is the proper extension of the programming language.
+If you want `gradergen` to use them they have to be in the same directory as `task.spec` or in the directory specified with the flag `--include_dir`.
 If `include_grader` is present for one of the language processed, then it has to be present for all the languages processed.
 The same applies to `include_callable`.

 The two files obviously have a different content and are processed differently by `gradergen`.